The Chronic: Accolades

 In 1994, "Nuthin' but a "G" Thang" and "Let Me Ride" were nominated at the 36th Grammy Awards, with the latter winning Best Rap Solo Performance for Dr. Dre.
 That year, readers of Hip Hop Connection voted it the fourth best album of all time, leading the magazine to speculate, "In a few years' time, it could even be remembered as the best rap album of all time."

 The Chronic was included in Vibe magazine's list of the 100 Essential Albums of the 20th Century, and the magazine later included it in their list of the Top 10 Rap Albums of All Time, dubbing it a "decade-defining opus".
+The record was voted as one of the top 10 pop albums of the 1990s by the music writers of The Associated Press.
 The record was ranked eighth in Spin magazine's "90 Greatest Albums of the '90s", and in 2005, it was ranked at number thirty-five in their list of the "100 Greatest Albums, 1985–2005".
-Rolling Stone ranked The Chronic at number 138 on their list of the 500 Greatest Albums of All Time, and at 37 in their 2020 update.
+Rolling Stone ranked The Chronic at number 138 on their list of the "500 Greatest Albums of All Time", and at 37 in their 2020 update.
 In 2005, MTV Networks listed The Chronic as the third greatest hip hop album in history.
 The following year, Time magazine named it as one of "The All-Time 100 Albums".
 In a retrospective issue, XXL magazine awarded The Chronic a perfect "XXL" rating.
 The Source, who originally gave the album a rating of 4.5 out of 5 mics in 1993, would later include it in their list of the 100 Best Rap Albums; in 2008, the magazine's former editor Reginald Dennis remarked that he "would have given it a five" in retrospect—the magazine's editors had a strict rule forbidding five-mic ratings at the time—and that "no one could have predicted the seismic shift that this album would produce".
 The Chronic is listed in the book 1001 Albums You Must Hear Before You Die.